keeltrace/qlcplus-wiki/How-to-translate-QLC-plus-in-your-language.md

 At the moment, QLC+ is translated in German, Spanish, Catalan, Italian, Portuguese, Japanese, French, Dutch and Czech.<br>
-If your language is not supported, please contact the developers and request the addition of it.<br>
+If your language is not supported, please jump to the "Add a new translation" paragraph, or contact the developers and request the addition of it.<br>

-Otherwise here's a quick guide to contribute on an existing translation:<br>
+### Contribute on an existing translation

 * download and install Qt Linguist.
 It comes with any prebuilt Qt release: https://download.qt.io/official_releases/qt/